Bradford K. Smith, President

 Steven Lawrence, Director of Research

-Steven Lawrence joined the Foundation Centerís research staff in 1991 and currently serves as †director of research.
+Steven Lawrence joined Foundation Center's research staff in 1991 and currently serves as director of research.
 He manages the publication of numerous annual and special project reports.
 He also develops and delivers public presentations and trainings on foundation trends; facilitates custom consulting services for external clients; and promotes Foundation Center research activities to the media, grantmakers, and the nonprofit community.

-A seasoned researcher, writer, and communicator with 15 years of experience in the nonprofit sector, Mr. Lawrence is the principal author of the annual Foundation Growth and Giving Estimates and Foundation Yearbook reports and multiple special studies on the foundation field, such as California Foundations, Foundation Funding for Childrenís Health, Update on Foundation Health Policy Grantmaking, and Giving in the Aftermath of the Gulf Coast Hurricanes: Update on the Foundation and Corporate Response.
-In addition, he is the editor and co-author of Social Justice Grantmaking: A Report on Foundation Trends.
+A seasoned researcher, writer, and communicator with close to 25 years of experience in the nonprofit sector, Mr. Lawrence is the principal author of the annual Key Facts on U.S. Foundations report and numerous special studies on the foundation field, such as Advancing Human Rights: The State of Global Foundation Grantmaking, Philanthropy and Hurricane Sandy: A Report on the Foundation and Corporate Response, and Key Facts on Mission Investing.

-Mr. Lawrence serves on the Giving USA advisory committee, the Grantmakers in the Arts research committee, and the board of directors of Funders for Lesbian and Gay Issues.
-He received a bachelorís degree in communication arts from Cornell University and a masterís degree in sociology from the University of Chicago.
+Mr. Lawrence serves on the Giving USA advisory committee and the Grantmakers in the Arts research committee.
+He received a bachelor's degree in communication arts from Cornell University and a master's degree in sociology from the University of Chicago.

 Lisa Philp, Vice President for Strategic Philanthropy

-Lisa Philp joined the Foundation Center in October, 2011 in a newly created position of vice president for strategic philanthropy.
+Lisa Philp joined Foundation Center in 2011 as vice president for strategic philanthropy.
 Ms. Philp previously served as managing director and global head of Philanthropic Services for the J.P.
 Morgan Private Bank.
 In this role, she oversaw over $100 million in annual grantmaking by client foundations and advised hundreds of major donors on a wide array of charitable planning, strategy, and implementation issues.

 Seema Shah, Ph.D., Director of Research for Special Projects

-Seema Shah, Ph.D., is the Foundation Centerís director of research for special projects.
-Dr. Shah leads projects related to many of the Center's emerging strategic priorities, including international research, new forms of philanthropy, and research on diversity and inclusiveness in the philanthropic sector.
+Seema Shah, Ph.D., is Foundation Center's director of research for special projects.
+Dr. Shah leads projects on a variety of topics including international research, new forms of philanthropy, and diversity and inclusiveness in the philanthropic sector.

-Dr. Shah comes to the Center from International Baccalaureate, a nonprofit education organization, where she helped to design and lead research studies related to international education.
+Dr. Shah came to Foundation Center from International Baccalaureate, where she helped to design and lead research studies related to international education.
 Previously she was principal associate at the Annenberg Institute for School Reform, where she directed a six-year national study on the impact of community organizing in eight urban school districts.
-While at the Institute, she co-authored numerous publications, including Community Organizing for Stronger Schools: Strategies and Successes, published by Harvard Education Press.
+While at the institute, she co-authored numerous publications, including Community Organizing for Stronger Schools: Strategies and Successes, published by Harvard Education Press.

-Dr. Shah's work has spanned a wide range of content areas, including urban education, community organizing, mental health disparities, HIV/AIDS prevention, and the experiences of immigrant and refugee youth.
 Dr. Shah completed her post-doctoral fellowship at the Consultation Center at Yale University.
-She holds a Ph.D. in Clinical-Community Psychology from DePaul University (Chicago) and a B.A. in Psychology from Duke University.
+She holds a Ph.D. in clinical-community psychology from DePaul University and a B.A. in psychology from Duke University.

 Jake Garcia, Vice President for Data and Technology Strategy